ArthurOberon/push_swap/README.md

 - [ ] Create ft_found_place -> to get where is a precise number in the list and found if is better to do rra or ra to go to this one

 # Currents Problems
-- can't return tab [2] of t_list pointer...
-Maybe not give the right type to the function or the tab
-- ft_get_ascendent_sequence has 1 extra line